-- Limitations on Location: FLUM Series Map #24: MRE Prohibited Locations identifies the areas of the County where this designation is permitted.
-Generally, permitted locations include properties located in the Rural Service Area east of U.S. 17 and U.S. 41 except properties located within: - a.
-One-half mile setback of the Watershed Overlay District (FLUM Series Map #4), or Tippen Bay and Long Island Marsh areas. - b.
-The Prime Aquifer Recharge Area of northeast Charlotte County (FLUM Series Map #6). - c.
-One-half mile of the recharge area. - 2.
-Submittal Requirements: When applying for this designation, the following items are required: - a.
-A concept plan showing the approximate boundaries of all potential excavation area(s), along with the probable size, shape, and depth of the excavation area(s), recharge trenches and settling ponds. - b.
-A map of all man-made features on the excavation site and within 500 feet of the site. - c.
-A survey of wetlands on the site and a map showing approximate locations of wetlands and other water features within one-half mile of the site, as applicable,
+1. Limitations on Location: The County will permit plan amendments to Mineral Resource Extraction to be submitted for project sites located in areas that are not labeled Group III Excavation Prohibited Areas on FLUM Series Map #24.
+These permitted locations shall include properties located in the Rural Service Area east of U.S. 17 and U.S. 41 that are not within the 1⁄2 mile setback or Tippen Bay and Long Island Marsh areas of the Watershed Planning Overlay District (FLUM Series Map #4A), the Prime Floridan Aquifer Recharge Area of northeast Charlotte County (FLUM Series Map #610), or within 2,640 feet (one-half mile) of the recharge area.

-- and a discussion of how the proposed excavation will not be a detriment to those resources. - d.
+- 2. Submittal Requirements: Any person applying for this designation must submit: - a.
+A concept plan showing the approximate boundaries of any area(s) that would be excavated, along with the probable size, shape, and depth of the excavation area(s), recharge trenches and settling ponds. - b.
+A map of all man-made features on the site and within 500 feet of the site. - c.
+A survey of wetlands on the site and a map showing approximate locations of wetlands and other water features within one-half mile of the site, as applicable, and a discussion of how the proposed excavation will not be a detriment to those resources. - d.
 A discussion of quality of life issues, in particular, the effect of a proposed excavation upon the health, safety and welfare of residents within one-half mile of the site.